-The Audit Committee met five (5) times in 2022.
+The Audit Committee met five (5) times in 2020.

-Members of the Compensation/Nominations and Corporate Governance Committee are William F. Blue, Jr., Chairman, Charles E. Brock, Lowry F. Kline and Hilda S. Murray.
-In its role as a Compensation Committee it administers the Company's compensation plans, reviews and may establish the compensation of the Company's officers, and makes recommendations to the Board of Directors concerning such compensation and related matters.
-The Committee acts pursuant to a written Charter adopted by the Board of Directors.
+Members of the Compensation Committee are William F. Blue, Jr., Chairman, and Lowry F. Kline.
+The Compensation Committee administers the Company's compensation plans, reviews and may establish the compensation of the Company's officers, and makes recommendations to the Board of Directors concerning such compensation and related matters.
+The Compensation Committee acts pursuant to a written Charter adopted by the Board of Directors.

-The Committee may request recommendations from the Company's management concerning the types and levels of compensation to be paid to the Company's executive officers.
-Additionally, the Committee is authorized to engage compensation consultants and may review and consider information and recommendations of compensation consultants otherwise engaged by the Company or the Board of Directors in connection with the assessment, review and structuring of compensation plans and compensation levels.
-For a description of the Committee actions with respect to Compensation of Executive Officers for 2022, see Compensation Discussion and Analysis - Compensation for 2022.
+The Compensation Committee may request recommendations from the Company's management concerning the types and levels of compensation to be paid to the Company's executive officers.
+Additionally, the Compensation Committee is authorized to engage compensation consultants and may review and consider information and recommendations of compensation consultants otherwise engaged by the Company or the Board of Directors in connection with the assessment, review and structuring of compensation plans and compensation levels.
+For a description of the Compensation Committee actions with respect to Compensation of Executive Officers in 2020, see Compensation Discussion and Analysis - Compensation for 2020.

-Annually, the Committee reviews the performance of the Chief Executive Officer against goals and objectives established by the Committee as part of the process of determining his compensation.
-The Committee reports to the Board on its performance review.
+Annually, the Compensation Committee reviews the performance of the Chief Executive Officer against goals and objectives established by the Committee as part of the process of determining his compensation.
+The Compensation Committee reports to the Board on its performance review.

-The Compensation/Nominations and Corporate Governance Committee met two (2) times in 2022, in its role as a Compensation Committee and once in its role as a Nominations and Corporate Governance Committee.
-In its role as a Nominations and Corporate Governance Committee, the Committee develops and recommends for board approval corporate governance guidelines.
+The Compensation Committee met two (2) times in 2020.

+The members of the Nominations and Corporate Governance Committee in 2020 were Hilda S. Murray, Chairman, Charles E. Brock, and Michael L. Owens.
+The Nominations and Corporate Governance Committee develops and recommends for board approval corporate governance guidelines.

-The Compensation/Nominations and Corporate Governance Committee's Charter includes the duties of a corporate governance committee and of a nominating committee.
+The Nominations and Corporate Governance Committee's Charter includes the duties of a nominating committee.
 Nominees approved by a majority of the Committee are recommended to the full Board.
 In selecting and approving director nominees, the Committee considers, among other factors, the existing composition of the Board and the mix of Board members appropriate for the perceived needs of the Company.
 The Committee believes continuity in leadership and board tenure increase the Board's ability to exercise meaningful board oversight.
 Because qualified incumbent directors provide stockholders the benefit of continuity of leadership and seasoned judgment gained through experience as a director of the Company, the Committee will generally give priority as potential candidates to those incumbent directors interested in standing for re-election who have satisfied director performance expectations, including regular attendance at, preparation for and meaningful participation in Board and committee meetings.

-The Committee also considers the following in selecting the proposed nominee slate:
+The Nominations and Corporate Governance Committee also considers the following in selecting the proposed nominee slate:

-- at all times at least a majority of directors must be "independent" in the opinion of the Board as determined in accordance with relevant regulatory and NASD standards; - · at all times at least three members of the Board must satisfy heightened standards of independence for Audit Committee members; and - at all times the Board should have at least one member who satisfies the criteria to be designated by the Board as an "audit committee financial expert".
+- at all times at least a majority of directors must be "independent" in the opinion of the Board as determined in accordance with relevant regulatory and NASD standards; - at all times at least three members of the Board must satisfy heightened standards of independence for Audit Committee members; and - at all times the Board should have at least one member who satisfies the criteria to be designated by the Board as an "audit committee financial expert".